 Toilets: Large and clean change room with benches, toilets and hot showers.

 Shade: Limited.
 However, there was shade during the whole day thanks to the trees.
 If you have very delicate skin, my advice would be that you pack the umbrella just in case.

 Playground: Yes, very small: only swings and a picnic table.

 Mum’s report: If you haven’t visited Greenwich Baths yet, it should be on your list.
 With spectacular views of Sydney’s skyline, Greenwich Baths is a little piece of paradise.
-The baths were upgraded last year (2017).
+The baths were upgraded in 2017.

 The admission is not free, but I was happy to pay for enjoying a relaxing day.
 Forget about the stress of packing everything for a day out at the beach!
 Greenwich Baths offer all you need (except towels): toys for the children (buckets, spades, water guns, body boards, noodles, etc.), a reasonable priced menu with some child friendly options such as chicken nuggets and one-scoop ice cream, picnic tables free to use without purchasing a meal, and even sun beds!

 Extras: Beach Safety Program on Sundays.
 Refer to the website for details.